Maya-Arteaga/Parcellation/README.md

-This is an example demonstrating its usage using a fluorescence image acquired through widefield microscopy:
+This example demonstrates its usage using a fluorescence image acquired through widefield microscopy.
+Note that the preprocessing of the images does not convert the image to binary; instead, it is left in grayscale to better delineate highly clustered regions.

 ![Parcellation](https://github.com/Maya-Arteaga/Parcellation/assets/70504322/23aedb26-2d8b-4fb0-865c-f52e34be6c98)